Perfect (Exceeder): Chart performance

 The track became a big hit in the club scene in late 2006, especially across Europe and Brazil.
 The track was officially released via Data Records on 22 January 2007 in the UK.
 The track entered the chart at number 11 one week before the physical release, based on downloads.
 Upon the week of its physical release, the track moved up eight spots to number three.
 In the Netherlands, the song entered the Dutch Top 40 at number 54 (eventually peaking at number 11) and was the DanceSmash of the week.
 In 2024, following the song's appearance on the soundtrack to the film Saltburn (2023), the song reappeared on the UK Singles Chart, climbing to number 26 on the chart dated 12 January 2024.

 Music video

 The music video was directed by Marcus Adams.
 It stars Lauren Ridealgh, Casey Batchelor and Lisa Shepley as gymnasts who mime to the lyrics performed by Princess Superstar.
 Valentina Bodorova appears as a genuine rhythmic gymnast acting as body double.
 Princess Superstar revealed that she did not know of the music video's existence until she saw it on YouTube, having been told by Ministry of Sound that she would feature in it.
 She instructed lawyers to take legal action against Ministry of Sound, but by the time they tried to, the video already had millions of views and the song had become a hit.
+A cease and desist order was taken, however, when Princess Superstar found out that Ministry of Sound had sent Ridealgh, Batchelor and Shepley to perform in nightclubs as "Princess Superstar".